bjornte/UX-patterns-for-findability/README.md

 **The pain: Your users can’t find what they’re looking for.** When developing search solutions over the last 10 years, my experience has oftentimes been that features crucial to findability never make it into the actual services.
 With rotten findability<sup>(1)</sup> the entire content/knowledge management solution loses its usefulness.

-But, when findability features are implemented, the results are great!
+In contrast, when findability features are implemented, the results are great!
 Case in point, for the Norwegian Government Security and Service Organization, we won a [10 Best Intranets of 2019](https://www.nngroup.com/articles/intranet-design/) award from Nielsen Norman Group, who stated that it was _“a pleasure to experience the outstanding and innovative personalization and search functions ministering to ministry employees.”_.

 **The response: At first, a template around which to have a conversation about UX and findability.** This repository tries to address the problem by being a starting point for teams building enterprise search solutions, showing UX and findability best practices, with an emphasis on: